 Stella’s older sister, about thirty years old, was a high school English teacher in Laurel, Mississippi until recently forced to leave her position.
-Blanche is nervous and appears constantly on edge, as though any slight… (read full character analysis)
+Blanche is nervous and appears constantly on edge, as though any slight… read analysis of Blanche DuBois

 Stella’s husband, is full of raw strength, ferocity, violent masculinity, and animal magnetism.
 He wears lurid colors and parades his physicality, stripping off sweaty shirts and smashing objects throughout the play.
-His extreme virility is… (read full character analysis)
+His extreme virility is… read analysis of Stanley Kowalski

 Stella is Blanche DuBois’s younger sister and Stanley Kowalski’s wife.
 She is the emotional center of the play.
-Stella is the calm, reasonable foil to Blanche’s frenetic hysteria, and she is the soothing, feminine… (read full character analysis)
+Stella is the calm, reasonable foil to Blanche’s frenetic hysteria, and she is the soothing, feminine… read analysis of Stella Kowalski

 Steve’s wife and the Kowalskis’ upstairs neighbor.
 Eunice is vivacious, earthy, and practical.
 She and Steve constantly fight and make up.